-GLE Scrap Metal is a full-service, all-in-one recycling company.
-If you bring your scrap metal to them, they will prepare it to be supplied to domestic mills and global end-users, who then transform it into new products.
+At GLE Scrap Metal we are a full-service, all-in-one recycling company.
+If you bring your scrap metal, the scrap recycling team will prepare it to be supplied to domestic mills and global end-users, who then transform it into new products.

-GLE Scrap Metal performs environmentally-friendly processing and recycling of all base and precious metals.
-Family owned and operated, they maintain a zero-landfill policy to efficiently utilize natural resources, help conserve energy – and help protect our wildlife.
+We perform environmentally-friendly processing and recycling of all base and precious metals.
+Family-owned and operated, we efficiently utilize natural resources, help conserve energy – and help protect our wildlife.

-Contact GLE Scrap Metal today at 855-SCRAP-88 to request a quote and to learn more about bringing your scrap metal to them for recycling.
+Contact GLE Scrap Metal today at 855-SCRAP-88 to request a quote and to learn more about bringing your scrap metal in for recycling.